Eirsteir/kaffepause-api/README.rst

 What is this?
 --------
-kaffepause is a GraphQL api.
+kaffepause is a GraphQL API.

 Requirements